If you’ve bought a home recently, you may have purchased or received a home warranty.

 - The appliance had too much wear and tear.

 If you haven’t read carefully, be prepared for surprises.
-You can’t:
+Don’t assume:

-- Assume your policy will replace a faulty component.
-The warranty company may insist on repairing it.
+- Your policy will replace a faulty component.
+The warranty company may insist on repairing it instead.

-- Assume you can call your favorite service provider.
+- You can call your favorite service provider.
 Home warranties usually require you to use a contracted servicer.

-- Assume the warranty will pay the entire cost.
-Although she would have been happy to have it, Labonne-Storch said the home warranty she declined would have only paid up to $1,600 to repair or replace the $12,000 boiler.
+- The warranty will cover the entire cost.
+Although she would have been happy to have it, Labonne-Storch said the home warranty she declined would have paid only up to $1,600 to repair or replace the $12,000 boiler.

-- Exclusions and limitations.
-A refrigerator may be covered but the ice maker excluded, for instance.
+Find out what’s covered, and what the warranty provides.
+There may be exclusions and limitations.
+Perhaps the refrigerator is covered, but the ice maker is excluded.
 Claims may be rejected because of pre-existing problems or insufficient maintenance.

-- The exit.
-Can you cancel?
+Learn who will perform the repair work.
+Also, find out if you can cancel the policy.
 Most contracts allow a 30-day “free look” that allows a buyer to cancel within 30 days and get a full refund, says the Service Contract Industry Council.